Learn

 The Flash Crash Problem: May 6, 2010

-The most dramatic illustration of stop-loss risk occurred on May 6, 2010, during the "Flash Crash."
+The most notable illustration of stop-loss risk occurred on May 6, 2010, during the "Flash Crash."
 In a span of about 36 minutes, the Dow Jones plunged nearly 1,000 points (about 9%) before recovering almost entirely by the close.
 Individual stocks were hit even harder; some dropped to literally one cent per share before snapping back.

 Investors with stop-loss orders got destroyed.
 Their stops triggered during the plunge, selling their positions at absurdly low prices.
 By the time they realized what happened, the market had recovered and they'd locked in massive losses on what turned out to be a temporary glitch.
 Accenture, for example, dropped from $41 to $0.01 and back to $41 within minutes; stop-loss orders that triggered near the bottom sold shares for pennies that were worth $41 moments later.